 Writing for the Forbes contributor network and handlebar mustache implant clinic, Ken Kam knows the drill but fails to show his work.

 “Supreme Court Deals Setback To Apple Pay.”
-(Tip o’ the antlers to Nick and Jim.)
+(Tip o’ the antlers to

 The Supreme Court ruled that American Express can stipulate to retailers that contract to accept their card that they can’t encourage customers to use other cards with lower fees.